QuotaClimat

 Channel metadata

-In order to maintain channel perimeter (weekday, hours) up to date, we save the current version inside postgres/channel_metadata.json
+In order to maintain channel perimeter (weekday, hours) up to date, we save the current version inside postgres/channel_metadata.json, if we modify this file the next deploy will update every lines of inside Postgresql table channel_metadata.

 Keywords